-The results show a clear lack of spatial structure at the outset (Figure 3, row 1), because genomes were randomly drawn and assigned, so the population possessed no spatial structure.
-Spatial structure develops over evolutionary time (Figure 3, row 2, left) concordant with the development of local adaptation (Figure 3, row 2, right).
+The results show a clear lack of spatial structure at the outset (Figure 3), because genomes were randomly drawn and assigned, so the population possessed no spatial structure.
+Spatial structure develops over evolutionary time (Figure 3) concordant with the development of local adaptation (Figure 3).
 At the end of the simulation, the species demonstrates a significant signal of both IBD and IBE (Figure 3, row 3).